ymgve/bitcoin_fork_claimer/README.md

 Requires Python 2.7

 At the moment it supports standard P2PKH and Segwit P2SH-P2WPKH addresses.
-Segwit mode has been verified to work with these coins: BTG, BCX, B2X, UBTC, BTF, BTW
+Segwit mode has been verified to work with these coins: BTG, BCX, B2X, UBTC, BTF, BTW, SBTC, BCD

 USAGE OF THIS SCRIPT IS RISKY AND IF YOU MISTYPE ANYTHING YOU CAN LOSE ALL YOUR COINS